saleor/saleor-docs/docs/dashboard-catalog.md

 ![Changing product visibility](assets/dashboard-catalog/6.png)

-If you want to push your product for sale, click on the slider until it shows as ‘Visible’:
+If you want to push your product for sale, click on the slider until it shows as Visible.

 ![Making product visible on site](assets/dashboard-catalog/7.png)

 #### 6. Save Your New Product

-Once you have input your minimum required product information, save it using the button in the footer, or press cancel to exit the process and lose as new product information.
+Once you have input your minimum required product information, press [[save]] in the footer to add it to your catalog, or press [[cancel]] to exit the process and lose any new product information.

 #### 7. Add Images